bitcoinfullnode/rokos-ok-bitcoin-fullnode/README.md

 ===========================
 * Author: OKtoshi

-* Integrated Cryptocurrencies in the Fullnode OS: Bitcoin, OKCash, Gamecredits, Digitalcoin, Blackcoin, Diamondcoin, Energycoin, Europecoin, Metalcoin, Soil, Mojo, Transfer, Kobocoin, Dash.
+* Integrated Cryptocurrencies in the Fullnode OS: Bitcoin, OKCash, Gamecredits, Digitalcoin, Blackcoin, Diamondcoin, Energycoin, Europecoin, Metalcoin, Soil, Mojo, Transfer, Kobocoin, Dash, Horizon.

 * Project evolution based on feedback/requests/suggestions from: Cryptocurrency developers, Cryptocurrency users and New users to Crypto over any of the public forums (Core, Flavors, Github) where everyone can get involved, participate and/or request for support.